Are you a criminal justice agency looking for records? Click here.

 Washington state law requires South Sound 911 keep recordings of 911 telephone conversations for 90 days.

-Where do I get fire records and reports?
+Where do I get fire reports?

 How do I decipher the codes on the CAD Log I received?